 Cervical dysplasia usually causes no symptoms, and is most often discovered by a routine Pap test.
 The prognosis is excellent for women with cervical dysplasia who receive appropriate follow-up and treatment.
-But women who go undiagnosed or who don't receive appropriate care are at higher risk of developing cervical cancer, a process that usually takes many years.
+But women who go undiagnosed or who don't receive appropriate care are at higher risk of developing cervical cancer.

-Mild cervical dysplasia sometimes resolves without treatment, and may only require careful observation with Pap tests every three or six months.
-But moderate-to-severe cervical dysplasia -- and mild cervical dysplasia that persists for two years -- usually requires treatment to remove the abnormal cells and reduce the risk of cervical cancer.
+Mild cervical dysplasia sometimes resolves without treatment, and may only require careful observation with follow up Pap tests.
+But moderate to severe cervical dysplasia usually requires treatment to remove the abnormal cells and reduce the risk of cervical cancer.
+Sometimes, mild dysplasia that has persisted longer than two years may be treated, as well.

 Causes of Cervical Dysplasia

 In many women with cervical dysplasia, HPV is found in cervical cells.
-HPV infection is extremely common in women and men, and is especially likely to strike sexually active women under age 20.
+HPV infection is common in women and men, and most often affects sexually active women under age 30.

 In most cases, the immune system eliminates HPV and clears the infection.
 But in some women, the infection persists and leads to cervical dysplasia.
 Of the more than 100 different strains of HPV, more than one-third of them can be sexually transmitted, and two particular types -- HPV 16 and HPV 18 -- are strongly associated with cervical cancer.